swiftlang/swift-evolution/proposals/0000-shared-storage-property-wrapper.md

 ### Lifecycle

-There are a few important aspects about the lifecycle of the shared storage.
+There are a few important aspects of the lifecycle of the shared storage.
 About its initialization, it happens only once.
 And then it's reused for subsequent instances that need it.

 ```swift
 class Container {